Bsara435/darilik-ai-platform/README.md

 ## Features

-- Tenant scoring system based on multiple weighted criteria
+- AI-powered tenant scoring using Google Generative AI and Claude
 - Profile comparison across multiple applicants
 - Data-driven recommendations for landlords
-- Clean REST API consumed by the frontend
+- Clean REST API built with FastAPI

 ## What I'd Improve With More Time

-- Replace rule-based scoring with an ML model trained on real rental data
+- Fine-tune the AI prompts with more real rental data from the Moroccan market
 - Add landlord authentication and a proper dashboard
-- Connect to real estate listing platforms via external APIs
+- Deploy the API and connect to real estate listing platforms

 ## Team

-Built collaboratively at a hackathon.
-My role: backend, API design, scoring logic.
+Built collaboratively at a 48-hour hackathon.
+My role: backend, FastAPI, AI integration, database design, scoring logic.